zeehio/cll-chromatin/metadata/literature/literature.md

 - 105 exomes matched tumour-normal:
 	+ 60 mCLL
 	+ 45 uCLL
+- Sanger sequencing of NOTCH1 in 260 cases
+- Sanger sequencing of SF3B1 in 279 cases (for validation)
+- RNA-seq in 15 cases, 4 with SF3B1 mutations, looking for splicing differences

+> Note: NOTCH1 is not well covered in exome-seq due to high GC content

 ### Results
+- median of 45 somatic mutations per case
+- higher in IGHV-mutated
+- A>C/T>G transversions more frequent than other types in IGHV-mutated CLL
+- 1,100 different genes were affected in the 105 cases
+- 90% of the cases at least one of the 78 recurent mutations
+- enrichment of genes in pathways involved in mRNA splic- ing and transport, Toll-like receptor (TLR) signaling and apoptosis
+- MYD88-associated TLR, NF-κB and JAK-STAT3 signaling, has been discovered in WGS
+- NOTCH1 mutations detected with >12% frequency
+- TLR and pattern recognition pathways were enriched in IGHV-mutated CLL

+##### Major new recurent genes:
++ SF3B1 - U2 spliceosomal component (9.7% frequency)
++ POT1 - telomere maintenance (4.8% frequency)
++ CDH2 - chromatin remodeler (4.8% frequency)
++ LRP1B - tumour suppressor (4.8% frequency)

+- BRAF possibly interesting
+- only one case of TP53 mutation -> authors ascribe this to the population's genetic composition

+##### SF3B1
+- SF3B1 mutations seem CLL specific: Non-Hodgkin lymphoma cases had no SF3B1 mutations, although splicing defects seem to be recurent in lymphoid neoplasias
+- enhanced expression of truncated mRNAs from:
+	+ SLC23A2
+	+ TCIRG1
+	+ FOXP1 (truncated form three times higher in SF3B1-mutated CLL)
+- SF3B1 somatic mutations present
+	+ advanced disease at diagnosis
+	+ IGHV loci without mutations
+	+ shorter time to disease progression
+	+ lower 10-year overall survival rates

 ## [Doménech et al, PLoS ONE, 2012](http://doi.org/doi:10.1371/journal.pone.0038158)